surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 categories: elixir phoenix ui
 ---

 This is a continuation of my [previous post](https://surrsurus.github.io/elixir/phoenix/ui/2024/03/13/phoenix-typed-forms-pt-1.html) where I go over the different ways to create a form in [Phoenix](https://www.phoenixframework.org/).
 In this post, we're going to take the changeset-backed form behavior we built and turn it into a macro that can be used across all of our form modules.
+Then, we're going to extend the macro to support default values, custom changesets, and runtime constraints.

 ## Elixir Macros

 If you've used preprocessor macros in C or C++ before, you might be a little wary of macros in general.
-But there's not much to be worried about - Elixir macros are more similar to Lisp macros.
-Macros are functions that are executed at compile-time and transform Elixir code before it's executed.
-They are a way to extend the language itself and introduce new syntax or behaviors.
-They're a lot like regular elixir functions, but they produce code as output.
-They're a great way to reduce boilerplate and make your code DRY-er, and that's exactly what we're gonna use them for.
-We've identified that all of our forms are going to want the same `changeset/2` function, so now we can use a macro to inject that behavior into all of our form modules.
+There's not much to be worried about - Elixir macros are more akin to Lisp macros than C macros.
+Elixir macros are functions that are executed at compile-time and transform Elixir code before it's executed.
+They're used typically to extend the language itself and introduce new syntax or behaviors.
+Macros work a lot like regular elixir functions, but they produce code as output - they're a great way to reduce boilerplate and make your code DRY-er, and that's exactly what we're gonna use them for.

 ## The Phoenix Typed Form Macro